Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "...That.
 They can fire like that."
 Jooyun looked amused.

-"Yours...can’t?"
+"Yours... can’t?"

 "This?
 Nah.
 This is a hunting rifle. *Those* are for when Sky-Tribes go to war."

 "...A Sky-People war."
 Vemet sighed at the thought.
 "My son had silly ideas like maybe you would have made peace forever between yourselves."

 Jooyun chuckled in the back of his throat.
 "We’re workin’ on it," he said.
-"Daniel thinks it won’t ever happen...He’s probably right, too."
+"Daniel thinks it won’t ever happen...
+He’s probably right, too."

 "Why?"

 "Vemet my friend, if we could answer that question, we wouldn’t need to have asked it in the first place."

-"And...Awisun’s gun?
+"And...
+Awisun’s gun?
 The one that earned her the name *Sky-Storm?"*

 "Hers is good for both."